A Unified Framework for Automated Assembly Sequence and Production Line Planning using Graph-based Optimization: Methods

 A \ac{dof} matrix, as in Eq.~\eqref{eq:dof_matrix_example}, is a three-by-four matrix containing twelve elements representing the corresponding translational and rotational \ac{dof}. $T$ and $R$ are translational \ac{dof} and rotational \ac{dof} matrices, respectively.
 There are actually three translational \ac{dof} and three rotational \ac{dof} in a 3D space.
 In this framework, we split each \ac{dof} into two, based on orientations.
 For instance, the translational \ac{dof} matrix in x orientation is split into one translational \ac{dof} in positive x orientation and one translational \ac{dof} in negative x orientation.

 Note that these \ac{dof} matrices are only constructed for CAD model pairs with a contact or blocking relationship.
 To obtain these \ac{dof}, corresponding geometric movements are applied to a CAD model from a given pair, and the intersection volume between the moved CAD model and the other CAD model from this pair is computed using \texttt{MeshLib}.
-If the volume is not zero, the corresponding \ac{dof} for the moved CAD model will be zero.
+If the volume exceeds the tolernace, the corresponding \ac{dof} for the moved CAD model will be zero.
 For example, we apply a geometric translational movement in the positive x orientation to a CAD model.
 If the intersection volume between it and the other CAD model is not zero, then the translational \ac{dof} in the positive x orientation for the moved CAD model is zero.
-To ensure a more robust detection, a set of translational distances and a set of rotational angles are pre-defined for multiple detections.
+The translational displacements are not fixed constants but are generated adaptively for each part pair: for every axis, the projected characteristic length of the moved part is scaled by a range factor of $2.0$ and divided into five equal steps, yielding test distances of $0.4$--$2.0\times$ the characteristic length, applied in both the positive and negative directions.
+The rotational tests use six pre-defined angles ($15^{\circ}$, $45^{\circ}$, $75^{\circ}$, $90^{\circ}$, $120^{\circ}$, $150^{\circ}$), applied in both rotational senses.
+A \ac{dof} entry is set to zero whenever \emph{any} tested displacement produces an intersection volume above a tolerance of $0.1$~\si{\cubic\milli\metre}.
+Additional test magnitudes can therefore only zero further entries, never create spurious freedoms, so the procedure cannot admit a geometrically infeasible operation.
+Because the translational range is derived from the geometry of each pair rather than fixed a priori, the test scales automatically with part size and requires no per-assembly tuning.
 A small example of \ac{dof} matrix extraction is shown in \ref{app:dof_case}.

 Furthermore, the \ac{dof} matrices and a unique coordinate system per joint are provided in JSON format to serve as geometrical constraints during the assembly planning process.